-Soul Defender seeks to provoke urgent issues facing our souls, rather than economics or fads.
-It’s a mobile artwork, performance stage and catalyst for thought.
+Soul Defender provokes urgent issues of the soul, rather than economics or fads.
+It’s an urban artwork, stage and 14 tonne truck.

-Watch out – this is a military grade defence system driven by love.
-And it feels good too, with classic soul music pumping, bubbles popping, ecofetti flying, and unifying events for 2 to 200 year-olds.
+Feel good with soul music pumping, bubbles popping, ecofetti flying, and unifying events for 2 to 200 year-olds.
 The truck’s emissions are offset through Greenfleet.
 It uses solar panels, pollution filters and transfers excess power into electricity for soul music and messages to protect our future.
-Feel free to tag #SoulDefender when you capture the truck on one of its many missions.

 Many thanks to the talented collaborators to date: